 PDU Session Pair ID and RSN: PCF can request or subscribe to Analytics ID "Redundant Transmission Experience" to be notified if PDU Session Pair ID and/or RSN needs to be provided.
 If the output of the Analytics says "redundant transmission shall be performed", the PCF may provide appropriate PDU Session Pair ID and/or RSN with the help of local configuration in the corresponding SMF.
 Details on how the SMF determines PDU Session Pair ID and/or RSN can be found in clause 5.33.2.1 of TS 23.501 [2].

+The PCF can also subscribe or request analytics of combination of several RSCs in one RSD in Analytic ID = Service Experience.
+The PCF can adjust the RSD precedence according to the analytic from NWDAF, and also the PCF can receive the analytic of the whole RSD (if the combination of RSCs are all of RSCs included in one RSD) or different arbitrary combination of RSCs in URSP rule.

+NOTE: For example, the combination of S-NSSAI + DNN or the combination of PDU session type + SSC mode and etc, from NWDAF.
+The NWDAF should support to provide the analytic of combination of several RSCs to PCF in Analytics ID = Service Experience.

 6.16.1.1 Input Data